sap-tutorials/sap-build-apps/tutorials/codejam-13-filtering/codejam-13-filtering.md

 ## Intro
-The very first thing you did in this CodeJam was to create a product page listing products from the ES5 backend.
+The very first thing you did in this CodeJam was to create a product page listing products from our CAP service.

 But will want to be able to filter the list, and you will create 2 filters: